Dietary Supplements for Weight Loss?

 3. Celsius -???

 Celsius is an energy drink which markets its product is aggressively marketed as promoting weight loss.
-According to the manufacturer it contains a combination of: Calcium, Chromium, Vitamin C, Vitamin B, Biotin, Riboflavin, Niacin, Guarana Seed, Green Tea Leaf Extract, and Ginger.
+According to the manufacturer, it contains a combination of Calcium, Chromium, Vitamin C, Vitamin B, Biotin, Riboflavin, Niacin, Guarana Seed, Green Tea Leaf Extract, and Ginger.
 The research supporting this product for promoting weight loss is questionable at best.
 The research only indicated a statistical trend for a decrease in body fat percentage with a very small but statistically significant decrease in fat mass when the drink was consumed for a 28 day period.

 A recent review article published in the Journal of the International Society of Sports Nutrition, concluded that the aforementioned supplements were “possibly effective” at promoting weight loss.
-Calcium when taken as a supplement without vitamin D has recently been linked to an increased risk of heart attacks.
+Calcium, when taken as a supplement without vitamin D, has recently been linked to an increased risk of heart attacks.

-5. Alpha-lipoic Acid
+5. Alpha-Lipoic Acid

 Dietary supplements for weight loss: too early to tell:

-1. Gymnema Sylvestre -
+1. Gymnema Sylvestre

 is a herb native to India which has been used as a naturopathic remedy for diabetes.
 It is purported to reduce cravings for sweets as well as play a role in weight and blood sugar regulation.
 Though supplementation is potentially effective for fat loss, there are no clinical trials in humans to support these claims.

-2. Phosphatidyl Choline (Lecithin) -
+2. Phosphatidyl Choline (Lecithin)

 Choline, an essential nutrient, is necessary for cell membrane integrity.

-3. Betaine -
+3. Betaine

-Betaine supplementation may play a role in heart health by lowering homocysteine levels ( a market for cardiovascular risk) as well fat metabolism.
+Betaine supplementation may play a role in heart health by lowering homocysteine levels ( a marker for cardiovascular risk) as well fat metabolism.
 There is little evidence to support its use for weight loss in humans.

-4. Coleus Forskohlii (Forskolin) –
+4. Coleus Forskohlii (Forskolin)

-Forskohlin has been used for centuries in India in traditional Ayurvedic medicine primarily for skin disorders.
-Despite some inconsistent results, there have been clinical studies which suggest that supplementation with Forskolin (250mg of 10% Forskolin extract taken twice per day) did help improve body composition without any clinically significant side effects.
+Forskohlin has been used for centuries in India in traditional ayurvedic medicine primarily for skin disorders.
+Despite some inconsistent results, there have been clinical studies which suggest that supplementation with Forskolin (250 mg of 10% Forskolin extract taken twice per day) did help improve body composition without any clinically significant side effects.

-5. Dehydroepiandrosterone (DHEA) –
+6. Dehydroepiandrosterone (DHEA)

 is an abundant adrenal steroid that can be converted into stronger androgens.
 Studies of DHEA supplementation for weight loss have shown mixed results.